fraunhofer-iais/language-recognition/README.md

 This project shows how to train a language recognizer from scratch that is able to distinguish between German and English.
 These notebooks build up a playground together with the data from Common Voice to build strong models.
 With the data, pre-processing and model the accuracy is 93.8 %.

+## Have a Look at my Article on Towards AI
+This repository is also described in more detail in [my article published by Towards AI](https://medium.com/towards-artificial-intelligence/spoken-language-recognition-using-convolutional-neural-networks-6aec5963eb18).

 ## Getting Started
 * On Linux:
   * Download this repository from GitHub